l-aldarondo/Sports-Predictions/README.md

 ### Questions to be answer:

-1. Which team is likely to win a championship or arrive in 1st place?
+1. Which team is most likely to win a championship or arrive in 1st place?

-2. Which team is likely to win subchampionship or arrive in 2nd place?
+2. Which team is most likely to arrive in 2nd place?

 3. What model had a higher accuracy?